ceargm/ceargm/README.md

 - ✨ I'm Grace Faith Musa

 - 🔭 I’m currently working on creating my personal website and an autobiography for our school project

-- 🤔 I’m looking for help with getting to know more abt

 - 💬 Ask me anything

-- gonna edit this later...

 <!--